 As you can see, this makes assembling a pack out of 18650-format cells much easier, compared to soldering (which can damage the interior of the cell from too much heat), or…using an expensive and unreliable spot-welder.
 Reliable spot-welders exist, but the ones that ebike battery factories use are very expensive…

 The original kit was based out of India, and now…there is now a US-based dealer in Florida…which is managed by Micah Toll.

 If you decide that this kit is the one for you, I recommend you make certain to also order the 5.5mm nut-driver that they can provide.
 It is an odd size.
 If they had asked my advice, I would have specified a bolt that uses a 6mm wrench on the nut (which is much more common), and the bolt should have been brass.
 I understand that many global customers are price-sensitive, and every penny counts, but…they can produce two versions, an affordable “low amp” version, and a more expensive “higher amp” version.

-If you wish to experiment with a copper foil overlay to increase the safe amp-carrying capabilities of these contactors, I recommend your initial experiments use 0.25mm thick copper foil (also called, 10-mil, or 30-ga)
+If you wish to experiment with a copper foil overlay to increase the safe amp-carrying capabilities of these contactors, I recommend that your initial experiments use 0.25mm thick copper foil (also called, 10-mil, or 30-ga)